playframework/play-generated-docs/manual/working/javaGuide/main/http/JavaBodyParsers.md

 - [`FormUrlEncoded`](api/java/play/mvc/BodyParser.FormUrlEncoded.html): Parses the body as a form.
 - [`MultipartFormData`](api/java/play/mvc/BodyParser.MultipartFormData.html): Parses the body as a multipart form, storing file parts to files.
 - [`Empty`](api/java/play/mvc/BodyParser.Empty.html): Does not parse the body, rather it ignores it.

+A body parser applied to a [[WebSocket|JavaWebSockets]] is disregarded, functioning as if `@BodyParser.Of(BodyParser.Empty.class)` were used.
+Since an initial WebSocket request cannot contain a body, parsing will not occur.

 ### Content length limits